- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 There might be a desire to engage in yoga as a form of compensatory exercise.
 Being in vulnerable positions might be triggering to survivors of trauma.
 For others, there might be an inability to be still and connect with their minds and bodies due to overwhelming anxiety relating to their eating disorder.

-Dismissing any preconceived notions you might have about yoga as you go into the new year can empower you to uncover how it can be instrumental in your own recovery.
+Dismissing any preconceived notions you might have about yoga as you enter the new year can help you see how it can be instrumental in your recovery.

 Yoga in Recovery